paritytech/evm-test-suite/README.md

-As for `TEST`, you can specify either `--matter-labs` to run the `matter-labs` tests, `--open-zeppelin` to run the openzeppelin standard tests (currently disabled) or `--geth-diff` to run the geth differential tests.
+As for `TEST`, you can specify either `--matter-labs` to run the `matter-labs` tests, `--open-zeppelin` to run the openzeppelin standard tests (currently disabled) or `--eth-rpc` to run the eth-rpc tests.
 Not specifying the test will result in all suites being executed consecutively.

 When running the Kitchensink node, you must specify the `NODE_PATH`, `ADAPTER_PATH` and